MicrosoftDocs/SupportArticles-docs/Office/Client/excel/excel-opens-blank.md

 ---
-title: Troubleshoot Excel opening blank when double-click a file icon or file name
+title: Excel opens a blank screen when you double-click a file icon or file name
-description: Discusses that you see a blank screen when you try to open an Excel workbook by double-clicking its icon or file name.
-Provides multiple resolutions.
+description: Offers resolutions to an issue where you see a blank screen when you try to open an Excel workbook by double-clicking its icon or file name. ms.date: 6/16/2020
 author: simonxjx
 manager: dcscontentpm
 localization_priority: Normal